 The land on which Larson Family Winery now sits, was once the Embarcadero--the farthest navigable point up Sonoma Creek from the San Francisco Bay, and the bustling gateway to Sonoma Valley.
 Where the grapes now ripen, small water vessels landed European visitors as early as 1823.
 Passengers and freight traveling from San Francisco Bay transferred here to horse- and ox-drawn wagons for the ride to the Sonoma Plaza.

 Beginning in 1847, steamboats docked here and turned around for the voyage back to San Francisco.
-It was a steamboat captain named Stoffen, who built the Civil War-era farmhouse, now our yellow vacation rental known as A Captain’s House.
+It was a steamboat captain named Stoffen, who built the Civil War-era farmhouse, now the yellow house that faces the Tasting Room, A Captain's House.